 In this article, we’ll cover the picking list definition, common challenges with pick lists, and different ways to create a picking list that’s right for your business.

-A pick list is the information sent to your warehouse pickers for each customer order to communicate the items they will need to retrieve from storage, including inventory quantities and locations.
+A pick list is a document sent to your warehouse pickers to fulfill a customer order.
+A pick list communicates the items they will need to retrieve from inventory storage, including inventory SKU, quantities and locations.
 As soon as a pick list is generated, the order fulfillment process can begin.

 A pick list allows warehouse management to keep the picking process organized by assigning orders to each picker so they always have the next set of orders queued up as soon as one is picked.

 The 2 types of pick lists